The Smile You Send Out Returns to You: Critical reception

-Clash (magazine) described the record as "a song cycle of recovery and transcendence".
+Clash magazine described the record as "a song cycle of recovery and transcendence".
 The Scotsman praised its "mellow, melodic" qualities and "sumptuous sea of sound".

-Various Small Flames highlighted the album's treatment of light and empathy within darker subjects.
-God Is In The TV noted the balance of richer sonics with intimacy.
-Under the Radar (magazine) covered the campaign and premieres around the title track and "Whole Be".
-Backseat Mafia awarded 9/10 and called it "a stunning, introspective album of intelligence, beauty and emotional depth".
+Additionally, Various Small Flames highlighted the album's treatment of light and empathy within darker subjects.
+God Is In the TV noted the balance of richer sonics with intimacy.
+Under the Radar covered the campaign and premieres around the title track and "Whole Be".
+Backseat Mafia awarded it 9/10 and called it "a stunning, introspective album of intelligence, beauty and emotional depth".